Wiktoruskowy2000/Type-writing-effect---Unity/Readme.txt

-This script is intended for creating a typewriter effect in the Unity user interface.
+"This script is designed to create a realistic typing effect in the Unity user interface.
-The script uses the "System.Collections", "UnityEngine" and "TMPro" libraries.
+ It leverages the libraries of "System.Collections", "UnityEngine", and "TMPro".
-The script works on an object with the "TMP_Text" component.
-*
-*
-*
-This is a script uploaded to an object with the TMP_Text component.
-The text is displayed when the object becomes visible.
+Simply attach the script to an object with the TMP_Text component, and the text will start to display when its activeSelf status is set to true.